EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Is encryption enough?
 It protects:
 - content confidentiality of data at rest;
-- access confidentiality of individual requests
+- access confidentiality of individual requests.

 Access and pattern confidentiality is not provided.
 Accesses to the same blocks imply accesses to the same data $\to$ requency-based attacks allow the server to reconstruct the correspondence between plaintext values and blocks.